 Avista Corp. is an energy company engaged in the generation, transmission and distribution of energy as well as other energy-related businesses.
 The Company has four business segments - Avista Utilities, Energy Marketing and Resource Management, Avista Advantage and Other.
 Avista Utilities is an operating division of Avista Corp. comprising the regulated utility operations.
 Avista Utilities generates, transmits and distributes electricity and distributes natural gas.
 Avista Capital, a wholly owned subsidiary of Avista Corp., is the parent company of all of the subsidiary companies in the non-utility business segments.
-As of March 31, 2005, the Company had common equity investments of \$519.2 million and \$237.1 million in Avista Utilities and Avista Capital, respectively.
+The Company's total common stockholders' equity was \$754.0 million as of September 30, 2005 of which \$227.6 million represented its investment in Avista Capital.

 The Energy Marketing and Resource Management business segment is comprised of Avista Energy, Inc. (Avista Energy) and Avista Power, LLC (Avista Power).
 Avista Energy is an electricity and natural gas marketing, trading and resource management business, operating primarily in the Western Electricity Coordinating Council (WECC) geographical area, which is comprised of eleven Western states and the provinces of British Columbia and Alberta, Canada.
-Avista Power is an investor in certain generation assets, primarily its 49 percent interest in a 270 MW natural gas-fired combined cycle combustion turbine plant in northern Idaho (Lancaster Project).
+Avista Power is an investor in certain generation assets, primarily its 49 percent interest in the Lancaster Project.